mokshanirugutti/some-docs/CS-IV.md

 - **Hashcat**: Known for its speed and advanced capabilities in cracking hashed passwords.
 - **Cain and Abel**: A Windows-based tool for password recovery.
 - **Hydra**: A network login cracker that supports various protocols.
+- **OphCrack** : OphCrack is a free rainbow table-based password cracking tool for Windows.

 ---